albertng94/Project-Management-App/README.md

 - Learned to use the "forwardRef" method to take a ref from one component and use it in a different one.
 - Got familiar with the use of "Tailwind" as a CSS framework for React projects.
 - Learned that a prop can be used to link the execution of a function in component A, causing the execution of another function in component B.
+- Learned how to deploy a React project to Github Pages by creating a new workflow.